A quick overview of what we’ll cover in this blog post:

 Simply put, NAD+ is an enzyme with a lot of different roles in the body, but its key function is to help cells produce energy from nutrients (so basically, it’s key to normal cell function).
+NAD+ also fuels cellular repair mechanisms to help clean up damage in the cells.
 As we get older, though, our bodies don’t produce as much NAD+, causing a range of age-related conditions, such as cognitive decline and muscle deterioration.

 What is an Autoimmune Condition?

 Broadly speaking, an autoimmune condition occurs when the immune system attacks the body, mistaking healthy cells in the body for intruders, like bacteria or viruses.
 These attacks often cause inflammation, pain, and damage to internal tissue—for example, multiple sclerosis is caused by damage to nerve cells, which cause symptoms like poor balance and mobility.